1031 Exchanges in Kansas

 1. Plan Your Exchange

-Outline your investment goals, consult with your financial and tax advisors, and engage a Qualified Intermediary before listing your property.
+Outline your investment goals, consult with your financial and tax advisors, and engage a Kansas 1031 exchange company before listing your property.

 2. Sell the Relinquished Property